Health + Wellness

 Safer Sex?
 Couples should discuss early on whether they plan to use condoms and/or other birth control methods and for how long.
 The answer to the monogamy question will likely affect the answer to this question as your risk of STIs is lower in a truly monogamous relationship (once both partners have been tested, of course).

-Time together?
+Time Together?
 How much time are you going to spend together?
 How many sleepovers?
 Do you want some time in your own space each week?

 Money?
 Who is going to pay for what; is it split 50/50 or based on some other formula?
 Or, for couples who have been together a long time, are you going to mix your money or keep separate accounts but share expenses?

 Moving forward?
 Some relationships will be the same year after year while others will move through stages-from FWB to dating exclusively to monogamous or from monogamy to an open or polyamorous relationship.
-Relationship problems often happen when one person is satisfied with the status quo, and another is hoping to take a next step.
+Relationship problems often happen when one person is satisfied with the status quo, and another is hoping to take the next step.

-Remember all of these boundaries can be renegotiated once or many times over the course of the relationship, and partners are always allowed to change their minds about what they want.
+Remember, all these boundaries can be renegotiated once or many times over the course of the relationship, and partners are always allowed to change their minds about what they want.
 Honest communication is the key to a successful relationship-talking about it all in advance and getting everyone's consent can prevent jealousy, anger, and hurt feelings.